Department of Labor Logo United States Department of Labor

 --Usual weekly earnings.
 Estimates represent the earnings of full-time wage and salary workers with one

-job only (both incorporated and unincorporated self-employed are excluded), before taxes and other
+job only (both incorporated and unincorporated self-employed are excluded), before taxes and other deductions.

-deductions.
 They include any overtime pay, commissions, or tips usually received.
-Usual weekly earnings
+Usual weekly earnings are updated in the

-are updated in the ATUS for about 40 percent of wage and salary workers--if the respondent changed jobs
+ATUS for about 40 percent of wage and salary workers--if the respondent changed jobs or employment status between

-or employment status between the CPS and ATUS interviews, or if the CPS weekly earnings value was
+the CPS and ATUS interviews, or if the CPS weekly earnings value was imputed.
+This means that the earnings

-imputed.
-This means that the earnings information could be out of date because the CPS interview was
+information could be out of date because the CPS interview was done 2 to 5 months prior to the ATUS interview.

-for them to report earnings (hourly, weekly, biweekly, twice monthly, annually, or other) and how much
+Respondents are asked to identify the easiest way for them to report earnings (hourly, weekly, biweekly, twice

-they usually earn in the reported time period.
-Earnings reported on a basis other than weekly are
+monthly, annually, or other) and how much they usually earn in the reported time period.
+Earnings reported on a

-converted to a weekly equivalent.
+basis other than weekly are converted to a weekly equivalent.
 The term "usual" is as perceived by the respondent.
-If the respondent

-weeks worked during the past 4 or 5 months.
+half the weeks worked during the past 4 or 5 months.

 --Weekly earnings quartiles.
 The ranges used for the quartiles represent approximately 25 percent of

-full-time wage and salary workers (both incorporated and unincorporated self-employed are excluded)
+full-time wage and salary workers (both incorporated and unincorporated self-employed are excluded) who held

 Employment status